-The subject site is located in the northwest portion of Weber County in north-central Utah and sits at an elevation of approximately 4,240 feet above sea level.
+The subject site is located in the central portion of Weber County in north-central Utah and sits at an elevation of approximately 4,240 feet above sea level.
 The site is located in a valley bounded by the Wasatch Mountains on the east and Antelope Island (Great Salt Lake) and the Promontory Mountains to the west.
-The subject valley is a deep, sediment-filled basin that is part of the Basin and Range Physiographic Province and was formed by extensional tectonic processes during the Tertiary and Quaternary geologic time periods.
-The valley is located within the Intermountain Seismic Belt, a zone of ongoing tectonism and seismic activity extending from southwestern Montana to southwestern Utah.
+The valley is a deep, sediment-filled basin that is part of the Basin and Range Physiographic Province and was formed by extensional tectonic processes during the Tertiary and Quaternary geologic time periods.
+The site is located within the Intermountain Seismic Belt, a zone of ongoing tectonism and seismic activity extending from southwestern Montana to southwestern Utah.
 The active (evidence of movement in the last 10,000 years) Wasatch Fault Zone is part of the Intermountain Seismic Belt and extends from southeastern Idaho to central Utah along the western base of the Wasatch Mountain Range.

 Much of northwestern Utah, including the subject site, was previously covered by the Pleistocene age Lake Bonneville.
 The Great Salt Lake located to the west of the valley is a remnant of this ancient freshwater lake.
 Lake Bonneville reached a high-stand elevation of approximately 5,160 and 5,200 feet above sea level between 18,500 and 17,400 years ago.
 Approximately 17,400 years ago, the lake breached its basin in southeastern Idaho and dropped relatively fast, by almost 300 feet, as water drained into the Snake River.
 Following this catastrophic release, the lake level continued to drop slowly over time, primarily driven by drier climatic conditions, until reaching the current level of the Great Salt Lake.
 Shoreline terraces formed at the high-stand elevation of the lake and several subsequent lower lake levels are visible in places on the mountain slopes surrounding the valley.
 Much of the sediment within the subject valley was deposited as lacustrine sediments during both the transgressive (rise) and regressive (fall) phases of Lake Bonneville and in older pre-Bonneville lakes that previously occupied the basin.

-The geology of the Plain City, Utah, 7.5-minute Quadrangle, which includes the location of the subject site, has been mapped by Harty and others2.
-The surficial geology at the location of the subject site and adjacent properties is mapped as "Delta deposits" (Map Unit Qd2) and as "Older stream alluvium" (Map Unit Qd2) both dated to be Lower Holocene in age.
-Unit Qd2 is described in the referenced map as "Silt, fine sand, and clay deposited in a platform-like topographic form with an upper-surface elevation of about 1292 meters (4240 ft); scattered pebble gravel covers the surface of the platform in some areas; ...
-Qd2 is dissected by and thus predates Qal2 deposits; total thickness about 3 to 6 meters (10-20 ft)."
+The geology of the Plain City, Utah, 7.5-minute Quadrangle, which includes the location of the subject site, has been mapped by Harty and others.
+The surficial geology at the location of the subject site and adjacent properties is mapped as "Older stream alluvium" (Map Unit Qal2) dated to be Holocene in age.
 Unit Qal2 is described in the referenced map as "Well to poorly sorted silt, sand, and gravel deposited along inactive flood plains 1 to 3 meters (3-10 ft) above modern stream level; mapped where fluvial processes are generally no longer active; thickness generally less than 3 meters (10 ft)."
 No fill has been mapped at the location of the site on the geologic map.
-Refer to the Geologic Map, shown below.
+Refer to the Geologic Map, shown on the following page.

-2 Harty, K. M., Lowe, M., and Kirby, S. M., 2012, Geologic Map of the Plain City Quadrangle, Weber, and Box Elder Counties, Utah; Utah Geological Survey, Map Series 253dm, Scale 1:24,000. https://doi.org/10.34191/M-253dm
+&lt;sup>2 Harty, K. M., Lowe, M., and Kirby, S. M., 2012, Geologic Map of the Plain City Quadrangle, Weber, and Box Elder Counties, Utah; Utah Geological Survey, Map Series 253dm, Scale 1:24,000. https://doi.org/10.34191/M-253dm